haresfaiez/haresfaiez.github.io/_posts/2023-11-26-Rollup-main-components.md

 at the beginning of `chunkAssignment.ts` to learn about the identification algorithm.

-After getting the list of chunk names and their subject modules, Rollup creates `Chunk` instances for output units, builds a chunk graph.
+After getting the list of chunk names and their subject modules, Rollup creates `Chunk` instances for output units.
+It builds a chunk graph.
-Then it analyzes the modules to find out chunk exports, imports, and re-exports.
+Then it analyzes the modules to find chunk exports, imports, and re-exports.

 To build the chunk graph, Rollup iterates over each chunk module, gets their dependencies and their transitive dependencies using a depth-first traversal of the module graph,